Retrieval-Augmented Generation, book cover

 Similarity search from scratch

 3. p.
-36 Chunking Strategies
+43 Chunking Strategies

 The chunk size tradeoff

-Comparing strategies with a retrieval test
+Comparing strategies: a retrieval test

 4. p.
-58 Vector Storage and Indexing
+61 Vector Storage and Indexing

 Exact vs. approximate nearest neighbor